systechafrica/MSS-Documentation/docs/src/glossary/index.md

 **Base currency:** means to the base country currency.

 **Banks:** financial institution licensed under the Banking Act and in which schemes’ accounts are operated or held.
-Commissioner means:
-(a) The Commissioner-General appointed under section 11(1) of the Kenya Revenue Authority Act; or (b) With respect to powers or functions that have been delegated under section 11(4) of the Kenya Revenue Authority Act to another Commissioner, that other Commissioner.

 ### C

+**Commissioner:** means:

+(i) The Commissioner-General appointed under section 11(1) of the Kenya Revenue Authority Act; or

+(ii) With respect to powers or functions that have been delegated under section 11(4) of the Kenya Revenue Authority Act to another Commissioner, that other Commissioner.

 **Contribution holiday:** means a period when an employer is not required to make contributions into a scheme fund.